perforce/helix-authentication-service/test/apache/README.md

-# Testing HAS with Apache
+# Testing P4AS with Apache

 ## Apache as a reverse proxy

 The [Docker](https://www.docker.com) containers defined in `docker-compose.yml`
-provide an example of running multiple instances of HAS behind Apache, which is configured as a reverse proxy with load balancing.
+provide an example of running multiple instances of P4AS behind Apache, which is configured as a reverse proxy with load balancing.

-It is important to note that Apache has been configured to set certain headers so that the session middleware used by HAS can recognize that it is running behind a secure proxy, and thereby set a secure cookie.
+It is important to note that Apache has been configured to set certain headers so that the session middleware used by P4AS can recognize that it is running behind a secure proxy, and thereby set a secure cookie.
 Without this, user login will fail with certain web browsers.